iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 Each APAtrap run results in files for all three challenges:
 - apatrap_identification_output.bed
 - apatrap_quantification_output.bed
 - apatrap_differential_output.tsv

 The output files are located under APAtrap/results/<SAMPLE> where <SAMPLE>
 is the sample specified on the first column of the input samplesheet_example_files.csv file.
 This is done to differentiate the results from the different APAtrap runs.
-So sample should be specified as a unique name as to not overwrite results from different runs.
+So sample should be specified as a unique name as to not overwrite results from different runs

 ## Notes
 The "chr" in the chromosome column in the input bam file needs to be there.
 Otherwise, identifyDistal3UTR will